-Where does OUR CITY’S trash go?
+Where does OUR CITY’S residential trash go?

 waste from nyc is burned or buried.